LifeCANvs/LCvs-TGame-curses-PongPDCurses/README.md

 ## How to build

-Build using Code::Blocks and .cbp file.
+Build using Code::Blocks and the .cbp file.

 ### Dependencies